- onJuly 21, 2017

 I made the bread with my own hands, but I’m not allowed to handle it.

 I want to eat the bread, the bread that I made.

 The man takes the bread and leans his long black umbrella against the counter.

 While his bread-carrying back disappears into the dark.

 His black umbrella is at the store.

 The umbrella and I are standing in the empty store.

 Translated by Anton Hur

-Lim Solah has published the poetry collection Strange Weather and Good People and the novel The Best Life.
-She was chosen as the Best Writer for the Arts Council Korea’s Young Art Frontier Program in 2014.
+Lim Solah is a poet-cum-novelist.
+She has published the poetry collection Strange Weather and Good People, the short story collection Snow, Person, and Snowperson, and the novel The Best Life.
+She has received the JoongAng New Writer’s Award for Poetry, Munhakdongne College Fiction Prize, and Sin Dong-yup Prize for Literature.
+She received the Arts Council Korea’s Young Art Frontier Grant in 2014.